MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-cli.md

 ms.custom: template-how-to-pattern, devx-track-azurecli
 ---

-# Set up Security for Advanced Container Networking Services on Azure Kubernetes Service (AKS) - Azure managed Cilium Network Policies (Preview)
+# Set up Security for Advanced Container Networking Services for AKS with Cilium Network Policies

-This article shows you how to set up security features on Advanced Container Networking Services.
+This article shows you how to set up security features on Advanced Container Networking Services (ACNS).

 > [!IMPORTANT]
 > Advanced Container Networking Services is currently in PREVIEW.